Bhart97/CDE-project/module/part b/README.md

 - Group is given permission to manage AWS Lambda Functions.
 - Group is given permission to manage Event Bridge.

-- Group is given permission to manage Amazon RDS.

 Roles:
 - EC2 instances are given permission to communicate with S3 services.
 - Lambda Functions are given permission to delete EC2 resources and CloudFormation stacks.